 These requirements are reviewed annually by our Admissions team.
-Those stated below were correct as of July 2015.
+Those stated below were correct as of May 2016.

 Qualification Grades Subjects required Subjects not accepted EPQ Alternative offer (if applicable) Contextual Alternative offer (if applicable) GCE A level AAB-ABB Essay writing subject General Studies Applicants taking the Extended Project Qualification (EPQ) will also Humanities supports contextual admission.
-A typical offer for be made an alternative offer one grade below the standard offer, conditional on an A grade in the EPQ. an applicant qualifying as contextual is BBB from 3 A levels including an essay writing subject or the equivalent from alternative qualifications. -- --- ---
+A typical offer for an applicant alternative offer one grade below the standard offer, conditional on an A grade in the EPQ. qualifying as contextual is BBB from 3 A levels including an essay writing subject or the equivalent from alternative qualifications.
+GCSE grade C or 4 English and Mathematics

-Our preferred subjects are English Literature, English Language and Literature, History, Philosophy, Film Studies.
+^{}Our preferred subjects are English Literature, English Language and Literature, History, Philosophy, Film Studies.